Appraising New Construction: Guidance for Follow-Up Inspections

 Newly built home nearly finished.
 Appraising new construction concept.

-Not only will you conduct an extensive lot inspection before construction starts, but you may also need to visit the property during construction—to assess progress and detail when work is complete.
-You will also need to conduct a final inspection.
+The number of property visits depends largely on lender/client requirements.
+Not only will you need to inspect the site before construction starts, but you may also need to visit the property at various points during construction to assess progress and report when certain stages of work are complete.

 Related Reading: 6 Tips for Appraising New Construction Homes